 The National Water and Climate Center reported that the SWE (snow water equivalent) for the San Juan Mountains in May of 2019 was 728% above normal.
 It was such a heavy snow year that most of the back country at higher elevations is still buried in July.
 The heavy amounts of snow also caused a significant number of avalanches in the state, making it even more difficult to hike and 4X4.
-The only option in Silverton was to take SH 100 to Gladstone to get to the Alpine Loop.
-Usually Corkscrew Gulch or the ghost town of Animas Forks are the most popular access points, but deep snow and heavy avalanche debris still blocked those routes.
+The only option out of Silverton to the Alpine Loop was to take SH 100 to Gladstone.
+Heavy avalanche debris still blocked the route to Animas Forks.
 The road to Hurricane and California Pass are rated as moderate, with the only real hazard being the drop-offs.

 Heading out of Silverton on SH 110, you pass Gladstone, which sits in a flat meadow where the five forks of Cement Creek meet.
 The town began in the late 1870’s from the surrounding mines including a sawmill just below the town site.
 As the mines grew, the sawmill was needed by other mines in the area, so a wagon road was graded up Cement Creek.
 In 1879 this wagon road went over Hurricane Pass and down Poughkeepsie Gulch as the route from Silverton to Ouray.